ucd-library/aggie-experts/index.md

-## Software used by the Application
+## Infrastructure

-Aggie Experts is inspired by the [VIVO software tool](https://duraspace.org/vivo/about/) and uses their schema in the description of research data.
-In addition, exports of the Aggie data will be made available in the VIVO schema.
+The overarching principles of building out the Aggie Experts platform are to avoid hosting data locally and to present all content as linked data.
+The data sources are described in more detail below.
+Aggie Experts is inspired by the [VIVO software tool](https://duraspace.org/vivo/about/) and uses their schema to represent the data in RDF format.
+For more information, refer to our [GitHub repository](https://github.com/ucd-library/rp-ucd-deployment).

-Aggie Experts uses some data from [Wikidata](https://www.wikidata.org/).
-In particular, Aggie Experts uses data available in Wikidata for the campus colleges, departments and campus structure.
-The UC Davis Library helps maintain the campus departments.